 BERS seems to lag behind NYCERS, TRS, and POLICE in data verification precision.
 Since BERS is in the process of developing a new data management system, this is a great time to create a set of formal business verification rules.
 Currently BERS uses an informal process to compare data in the management system to case files (individual member files).
 While a formal set of rules may not result in better data verification, it will aid in the training of new BERS staff and ensure that the current data verification standard continues to be met when new (inexperienced) staff are hired or promoted.
 BERS does not concur that the development of formal business rules will improve its data verification precision.
-BERS believes that the reason they lag behind the other Systems is related to the use of antiquated and multiple data sources.
+BERS believes that the reason they lag behind the other Systems is related to the use of antiquated and multiple data sources and the fact that digital historical records are only available through mid-2000.
 They further believe that this will be addressed with the development of CPMS.